This post may contain affiliate links. Read our disclosure here.

 Christmas is still a couple months away, but now is the time to start thinking about gifts and how you will pay for them.
 While Christmas is usually a time of big spending for many people, it’s not something that comes as a surprise, like an unexpected illness or car trouble.
 It actually happens on the same day every year!

-If you approach Christmas with intentionality, you can make choices throughout the year that will make sure Christmas doesn’t cause you to have to use a credit card or deplete your savings.
+If you approach Christmas with intention, you can make choices throughout the year that will make sure Christmas doesn’t cause you to have to use a credit card or deplete your savings.
 Here’s how to budget for Christmas gifts and stay organized!

 How to Budget for Christmas Gifts